 Whether you are new to Cornerstone Clubs or a seasoned veteran, our general expectations for an exercise program are virtually the same.
-We want a program and/or class to provide an opportunity for movement that will be safe, effective, purposeful, and enhance the quality of life.
+Seniors, like everyone else, want to get the most out of their exercise time.
+Older exercisers want a program and/or class to provide an opportunity for movement that will be safe, effective, purposeful, and enhance the quality of life.
 Think about it.
-This statement is true from the elite athlete training for their next Spartan race with a goal of cutting their time to the 78 year old looking to maintain independence.
+A good senior fitness will not only help you get stronger and healthier, but it will also help you maintain your independence as you age.

 In the fitness world there is this cliché you’ve heard before: “The best exercise is the one you enjoy doing the most.”
 On the one hand, I completely agree.
 If it makes you feel good, you’re going to come back.
 But it’s not an “end all, be all” statement.
 Some exercises are just better!
 For seniors, workouts need to focus on exercises that will build strength and muscle mass, enhance balance and stability and maintain mobility.